Myndex/SAPC-APCA/documentation/independent-review.md

 ## _Independent Reviews of APCA_

-> [!NOTE]
-> APCA has been developed in the open for open peer review and discussion.
+_APCA has been developed in the open for open peer review and discussion._
-> The reviews listed below were performed independently.
+_The reviews listed below were performed independently._
-> The vast majority were completed without consulting the APCA developers.
+_The vast majority were completed without consulting the APCA developers._

 ### Formal and Semi-Formal Papers